What Is CMMC 2.0? A Guide to CMMC Compliance Requirements for Defense Contractors

 CMMC assessment costs are very scope-dependent as different organizations will have different sensitive data flowing through different numbers of assets.
 The DoD has assumed for the phased rollout of CMMC that roughly 35% of DIB contractors will require a certification assessment for Level 2, with the number of entities increasing incrementally over seven years (see p.
 89085-89086 of Federal Register Vol. 88, No. 246).

 With that said, the potential loss in business is too large for most organizations to forego certification.
-As mentioned earlier in this article, CMMC compliance will be required for all DoD prime and subprime contractors once the rule is finalized.
+As mentioned earlier in this article, CMMC compliance will be required for all DoD prime and subprime contractors.
 For contractors that fall in CMMC Levels 2 and 3 and handle critical CUI, third-party certification is mandatory to continue doing business with the DoD.

 Next steps: How to prepare for CMMC 2.0 certification

-1. Select a C3PAO and complete a readiness assessment.
-Don’t wait until the rule is finalized to find a C3PAO.
-Start validating your organization’s readiness now, as you will need time to remediate any gaps found.
+- Select a C3PAO and complete a readiness assessment.
+With a limited number of C3PAOs, it is important to start validating your organization’s readiness as soon as possible, as you will need time to remediate any gaps found.

 Why sign a CMMC certification contract now?

 By getting under contract for CMMC certification now, you can get in the queue before other organizations rush to meet the compliance deadline.
-When CMMC is finalized, prime contractors will start asking subcontractors for their status toward compliance.
 It can take up to 12 months for contractors to get ready for a CMMC assessment.
 In other words, once CMMC shows up in contract requirements, it will be too late to get started.

 Don’t wait — get ready for CMMC 2.0 now with A-LIGN